ellmetha/django-machina/docs/customization/recipes/custom_avatar_backend.rst

 - ``profile`` - A ``ForumProfile`` instance for the user (use ``profile.user`` to get the Django ``User``)
-- ``placeholder`` - A boolean telling the template whether or not to show a placeholder for users without an avatar.
+- ``show_placeholder`` - A boolean telling the template whether or not to show a placeholder for users without an avatar

 Example: using django-avatar
 ----------------------------